To WordPress or Not To WordPress?

 Here comes the responsibility

 I remember the summer I spent in the French Alps at my friend's mountain house.
-I did a lot of meditation and walks.
-I also had a jeep and I would go to the woods to cut some trees to prepare an area for a new road.
+I had a jeep and I would go to the woods to cut some trees to prepare an area for a new road.
 One morning I got out of the house with a cup of coffee listening to the stream beneath the garden and started to fantasize about staying in the Alps for good.
 I got into a fantasy that I would get a black labrador, with whom I’d ride in the jeep and live as a hermit.
 Do you remember the film called "Into the Wild"?
 That kind of thing.
 A few days later my mother called and said that she got a black lab.
-I was very happy because my dreams were partially coming true and I got a personal proof that telepathy works 😉
+I was very happy because my dreams were partially coming true and I got personal proof that telepathy works ;)

 WordPress site is "alive" in many ways